About Us

 Who We Are

 The United States is an extremely diverse country in many ways - language is no exception.
 Our country has over 15 distinct dialects and 300 other thriving languages.
-The Language & Life Project was established in 1993 by Dr. Walt Wolfram, of North Carolina State University, in order to document the dialects of North Carolina and beyond.
+The Language and Life Project was established in 1993 by Dr. Walt Wolfram, of North Carolina State University, in order to document the dialects of North Carolina and beyond.
 We work to document and celebrate the vast diversity of speech through research, education, and various media.

 What We Do

-The Language & Life Project focuses on research, graduate and undergraduate education, and outreach programs related to language in the American South.
+The Language and Life Project focuses on research, graduate and undergraduate education, and outreach programs related to language in the American South.
 The project has grown to include the development of many educational and cultural resources, as well as a host of media from DVDs to podcasts to museum exhibits.
 The goals of the LLP are:

 Gather